Linear Regression with Centrality Measures: Conclusion

 \section{Conclusion}

-In this paper, we studied the properties of linear regression on degree, diffusion and eigenvector centrality when networks are sparse and observed with error.
+This paper studies the properties of linear regression on degree, diffusion and eigenvector centrality when networks are sparse and observed with error.
 We show that these issues threaten the consistency of OLS estimators and characterize the amount of sparsity at which inconsistency occurs.
-In doing so, we find that eigenvector centrality is less robust to sparsity than the others and that the statistical properties of the corresponding regression is sensitive to the scaling.
+In doing so, we find that eigenvector centrality is less robust to sparsity than the others and that the statistical properties of the corresponding regression are sensitive to the scaling.

-Additionally, we show that an asymptotic bias arises whenever the true slope parameter is not $0$ and that the bias can be of larger order than the variance, so that bias correction is necessary to obtain a non-degenerate limiting distribution from the OLS estimator.
-Finally, we provide estimators for the bias and variance which, together with our central limit theorem, facilitates inference under sparsity and measurement error.
-We confirm our theoretical results via simulations, which suggest that our approximation result works better for estimation and inference when networks are sparse, particularly when compared to the use of robust standard errors and the associated $t$-statistics.
-Finally, we demonstrate the relevance of our theoretical results by studying the social insurance network in Nyakatoke, Tanzania.
+Additionally, we show that an asymptotic bias arises whenever the true slope parameter is not zero and that the bias can be of larger order than the variance, invalidating plug-in $t$-tests and confidence intervals even when the estimators are consistent.
+For degree and diffusion, we obtain a precise characterization of the asymptotic bias by relating them to counts of particular trees, and we provide algorithms for enumerating such trees.
+This allows us to construct bias corrected estimator with substantially better performance compared to the plug-in estimator.
+For eigenvector, we propose to widen the confidence intervals using a bound of the asymptotic bias.
+Although the procedure is conservative when networks are sparse, they become exact once the network is moderately dense.

-In sum, our results suggest that applied researchers view their results with caution when applying OLS to sparse, noisy networks.
-Specifically, comparing the statistical significance of eigenvector centrality with degree or diffusion may yield misleading conclusions since they differ not only in economic significance but also statistical properties.
-Provided that the networks are not \emph{too} sparse, the usual $t$-test is valid for null hypothesis that the slope parameter is $0$.
-However, alternative inference procedures will be necessary for other null hypotheses.
-Additionally, there may be scope for improving estimation by the use of bias-corrected estimators.
-Estimation and inference under extreme sparsity remains an open question, though as (\citealt{le2017concentration}) show, parametric models such as the Stochastic Block Model may point to a way forward.
+Our results suggest that applied researchers should view their estimates and confidence intervals with caution when applying OLS to sparse, noisy networks.
+Specifically, comparing the statistical significance of eigenvector centrality with degree or diffusion may yield misleading conclusions since they differ not only in economic significance but also in their statistical properties.
+Provided that the networks are not too sparse, the usual $t$-test is valid for the null hypothesis that the slope parameter is $0$.
+However, alternative inference procedures will be necessary for non-zero null hypotheses and for constructing valid confidence intervals.
+Additionally, there may be scope for improving estimation through the use of bias-corrected estimators.
+Estimation and inference under bounded degrees remain an open question, though as \cite{le2017concentration} and \cite{graham2020sparse} show, parametric models may point to a way forward.